 Diet is a very important, low or unhealthy diet that can make you weak and halt the workout progress.
 Just like diet, proper rest and giving the body time to recover is also very important.
 Get plenty of quality sleep.
 A pre-workout meal should be light and post-workout should be the opposite.
 Follow your diet plan according to the goals

 Training in the cold would not make you realize you need water but it is important.
 You might not feel thirsty like you do in summer.
 Make sure to drink enough water to keep yourself hydrated.
 Your pee color is a clear indication of how much you need to drink.
 Avoid cold water and go for lukewarm water.
-Try drinking less right before and during the workout.
+Try drinking less right before and during the outdoor workout.

 Don’t forget sunblock, you can have a sunburn during winters too.
 The radiations can even get past the cloud barrier.
 Stay safe and get back on training.